-Update your kitchen on a budget | Ideal Home
+Budget kitchen ideas for your next makeover – spend less without compromising on style

 Painting the walls is a great way to give a kitchen a fresh, new look without breaking the bank – and, best of all, you can do it in a day.
 If you have wooden units, opt for a splash of colour and paint a feature wall, or all the walls, in one of the season’s latest shades.

-Sinks add distinctive character to a kitchen and you can change the feel of yours in a jiffy by adding a white butler sink for a country look, a stainless steel design for a contemporary feel or a distinctive copper one to make a real statement.
-Think carefully about how you use your sink – you might find one with a large double bowl or an integrated drainer is more practical if you don’t have a dishwasher.
+Taps add distinctive character to a kitchen and you can change the feel of yours in a jiffy by adding a copper tap or one with white ceramic handles for a country look, a stainless steel design for a contemporary feel or a distinctive black one to make a real statement.

+Here’s how: How to change a tap and give your kitchen a fresh new look

 Integrating appliances can be a costly business but leaving them exposed sometimes means they can spoil the look of your kitchen.
 Soften the scheme by making a pretty curtain to conceal them and cover up any shelves or crannies that don’t have unit doors.
-Choose a bold print fabric that emphasises the theme of your kitchen and links with the colours of the walls and accessories.
+Choose a fabric that emphasises the theme of your kitchen and links with the colours of the walls and accessories – whether it’s something muted like this, or a bolder pattern.

-Dunelm has a wide range of reasonably priced fabrics from around £9 a metre.

 It’s easy to give an industrial slant to your kitchen and introduce a completely different feel with vintage furniture.
-Scour charity shops, car boot sales, reclamation yards and even skips (ask the homeowner first before you take anything) – after all, what’s one man’s rubbish is another man’s treasure!
+Scour charity shops, car boot sales, reclamation yards and even skips (ask the homeowner first before you take anything).
+After all, what’s one man’s rubbish is another man’s treasure!
 Old stools teamed with a row of stylish pendant lights can be used to create an edgy breakfast bar.

-Try Lassco for antiques and salvage finds or visit antiques fairs such as Ardingly.

 Add playful personality to a scheme and introduce a retro vibe with eyecatching wall art.
 For maximum effect, display against a cool white backdrop and bring in blasts of bold colour with pop art and signage in a palette of primary shades that can be picked out in your accessories.
 Vary the way artwork is displayed by hanging some on the wall and propping other pieces casually against it for an informal feel.